 Campus Point is where UCSB holds its summer surf camps.
 Watch the kids laugh and goof around below!
 Because it is protected from the west wind, the surf is good.
 This classic point break has 2-3 takeoff spots, best during medium and large swells.
 As you walk around the point, from the bluffs look down on the tidepools below, and then 2nd Depressions, a bodyboarding spot with fast, consistent lefts.
 See the bodyboarders ride with glee!

 If you look around, you may find clay pigeons on the ground.
 This area was the firing range where the marines practiced their shots during World War II.

-Now walk north along Lagoon Rd, and you will find a coastal path that parallels the road and winds its way atop the cliffs above Goleta Beach.
+You can either follow the Labyrinth Trail down to the lagoon that leads back to the UCem, or you can turn around and walk north along Lagoon Rd.
+Here you will find a coastal path that parallels the road and winds its way atop the cliffs above Goleta Beach.
 Marvelous views present themselves with each turn.
-Once you get to the Highway 217 entrance to campus, cross Lagoon Rd and check out all the brand new buildings.
+Once you get to the Highway 217 entrance to campus with its impressive archway, cross Lagoon Rd and check out all the brand new buildings.
 Elings Hall is a modern glass building with streamlined landscape design and a cafe.
 Here you can enjoy an omelet or sandwich.

 Walk back to Campbell Hall by passing through Engineering II and taking the wide walkway through Campus Green.
 You will see the beautiful architecture of the white Physical Sciences North building on your right and many sculptures dotted amongst the shady lawn.